TeamScheire/intel.letto/README.md

 4. Do **not** bridge the access point.

+### Test the wireless Access Point
+Now test all is working.
+Open your laptop and connect to the wifi of the Rasp Pi, so `intelletto`.
+Connect the Rasp Pi to a ethernet cable to your router so it has access to the internet.
+Try to connect to the internet on your laptop when connected to the Rasp Pi via WiFi.
+If configured correctly, you should have access.

+## Intel.Letto Modules
+Now the Rasp Pi is ready, set up the base modules to connect to it via WiFi.
+Test on the Rasp Pi who is connected with following code:

+    sudo hostapd_cli all_sta

+See their IP4 address via:

+    arp -a -n

 ## Arduino Test Sketches

 1. [MPR121 Capacitive touch testcode](/alarmblanket/ArduinoTestSketches/MPR121_capacitive_touch_testcode/MPR121_capacitive_touch_testcode.ino): connect the MPR121 sensor to a NodeMCU for tracking and an OLED 128x32 for display of result